OskyRosky/Classification/README.md

 ---------------------------------------------

-# 1. Let's talk about Classification
+# 1. Let's talk about Classification.

 Classification is everywhere: even when we don’t notice it.
 Every day, dozens of systems quietly classify information around us: